 Type of Work

-Residential heat pump installation is generally lower risk than commercial HVAC systems, industrial refrigeration, or cold chain management.
-Work involving large-scale refrigerant handling or electrical systems attracts higher premiums.
+Residential split system installation is lower risk than commercial HVAC, industrial refrigeration or cold chain management.
+Work involving large-scale refrigerant systems or high-voltage electrical connections attracts higher premiums.

 💰